dehlen/Capture/README.md

 alt="Capture Screen Video" width="480" border="10" /></a>

 ## Caveats
+- You can only select an open window.
+The selected recording frame is not resizable. [👨‍💻 not released yet]
+- Stopping a recording is not possible via a menu item [👨‍💻 not released yet]
 - Currently only GIF export is allowed
-- Stopping a recording is not possible via a menu item [👨‍💻 available in develop]
 - There is no way to specify audio sources
-- You can only select an open window.
-The selected recording frame is not resizable. [👨‍💻 available in develop]

 ## Dependencies